 - Obscene material, as defined by Section 43.21, Texas Penal Code;

-- casino-type video games directly used in a gambling device, as pursuant to Texas Penal Code, Chapter 47.01.
+- Casino-type video games used in a gambling device, as pursuant to Texas Penal Code, Chapter 47.01.

 The State of Texas is also not required to make payments to projects that include inappropriate content or content that portrays Texas or Texans in a negative fashion.

 Projects interested in applying to the incentive program should submit an Incentive Inquiry Form in order to request an application link.
 Please contact the incentive team with questions regarding the program and fund availability at 512-463-9200.

 An application package must be received by the Texas Film Commission no earlier than 120 days and no later than 5 PM Central Time 5 business days prior to the first day of production:

 - A Qualifying Application, to be completed and submitted online;

 - An itemized budget detailing only estimated Texas expenditures; and